Isn’t there an app for that?

 The top section of my Weight Tracker is the Weight Entry.

-I can enter it using my computer, or the Google Sheets app on my phone.
+I can enter it using Google Sheets on my computer, or the Google Sheets app on my phone.
 To enter on your phone, just click the cell, then click the pencil icon to make edits.

 You’ll notice that you can see the entire year in one small area.